nipy/nipy/doc/devel/guidelines/bzr_workflow.rst

 Gael also posted a `bzr tutorial in French
 <http://cirl.berkeley.edu/mb312/nipy-docs/tutoriel_bzr.pdf>`_.

-And we've start a collection of :ref:`bzr_tips` for some common questions.
+And we've start a collection of :ref:`bazaar_tips` for some common questions.

 .. include:: ../../links_names.txt